Updated on September 30, 2025

-Values are deeply held principles that guide how you show up.
-They are not goals you check off.
-Goals end, but values keep directing you after the goal is finished.
-Your values form a value system that shapes choices across work, relationships, and free time.
+Core values are deeply held principles that guide how you present yourself.
+They aren’t goals you simply accomplish.
+Goals come to an end, but values continue to influence you even after the goal is achieved.
+Your values create a framework that influences choices in work, relationships, and leisure time.

 Signs You May Be Out of Alignment

-You do not need a crisis to start values work.
+Before diving into the how-to, let’s first recognize when values work might be helpful.
+You don’t need a crisis to start values work.
 Still, these signs often point to a gap between what matters and where your time goes:

-- Tension in certain relationships you cannot quite name.
+- Tension in certain relationships you can’t quite name

 1. Gather Honest Clues